1892 NSW Rugby Union season: Season summary

 The Randwick Football Club demonstrated a marked improvement in their performance during the Premiership.
 Their surprise win over Sydney University in the final for the Association Cricket Ground Cup raised the hopes of all.
 However the very next round saw them defeated by eventual premiers, Wallaroo.
 As a team, Randwick were one of the fastest with multiple sprinters in their pack but their forwards were too light.

 Zealandia, last season's finalist, started the year strongly.
 Early in the premiership the team lost the services of their captain leading to their performance to fall away rapidly.
 The team narrowly missed the semi-finals for the Association Ground Cup and eventually bowed out in the semi-finals for the Agricultural Society Shield.

 New to the Senior Badges, the Wentworth club held their own against the older teams.
 The reigning Junior Champions finished third after the regular season games, making the semi-finals for the Association Ground Cup.
 Unfortunately they were eliminated from the competition and lost their Qualifying round match against Zealandia.
 It was hoped that their success in the premiership would encourage other teams to make the step up into the Senior Badges.

 Parramatta were a club that never quite reached their potential.
 As a team they contained many star players and it was believed that they should have finished higher on the ladder at the end of the season.
 With Fred Belbridge as captain, it was hoped that the performance of the club would improve in the future.

-After a splendid show last year, the Strathfield club were a miserable failure during 1892.
-Several of their best players left the club, with some quitting football altogether.
-The team were shaken by these exits and were unable to bring it together of the course of the season.
-Strathfield finished the season having only defeated the last placed University B team.
+Following a successful 1891 season, Strathfield experienced a decline in 1892 after several players lest the club or stopped playing football.
+The team recorded only one victory during the season, against the last-placed University B team.

 With as many as four teams spread across the Senior Badges and the Second Junior Badges, the Sydney University B team was seen to have lost the services of many players who played in the lower grades.
 It was believed that, if these players had chosen to through in their lot with them, the B team would not have finished at the bottom of the ladder.